The Amphicar - the only non-military amphibious vehicle ever to go into mass production

 Like the Gibbs Aquada, the Amphicar was a convertible and a serious watergoing vessel and a number of lengthy sea voyages were recorded, most notably Africa to Spain and three crossings of the English Channel, once in a Force 6 gale.
 Note, the Aquada now holds the record for an English Channel crossing by an amphibious vehicle.

-Around 4000 Amphicars were produced in Germany during the 1960s and most of them were exported to the United States, where American President Lyndon Bain Johnson was one of the car’s celebrity owners, and the vehicle starred in one of the Pepsi “Come Alive” TV commercials.
+Around 4000 Amphicars were produced in Germany during the 1960s and most of them were exported to the United States, where American President Lyndon Bain Johnson (pictured above) was one of the car’s many celebrity owners, and the vehicle starred in one of the Pepsi “Come Alive” TV commercials.
 Unfortunately, it was the United State’s EPA regulations which came into effect in 1968 which killed the vehicle

 The Amphicar shared its main mechanicals with several other well known vehicles, being powered by a four cylinder 1147cc rear-mounted engine from a Triumph Herald sports car, using Porsche 356 transmission internals and brakes and suspension from Mercedes.